gvanhorne/gvanhorne/README.md

 - 👋 Hi, I’m Greg
 - 👀 I’m interested in web development and design
 - 🌱 I’m currently completing my BSc in Computer Science
-- 🚀 I've previously completed an internship with the Canadian Space Agency
-- 🏠 I currently work with the BC Ministry of Social Development and Poverty Reduction
+- 🚀 I've worked as a web developer for the Canadian Space Agency, as well as the BC Ministry of Social Development and Poverty Reduction 🏠
 - 📫 How to reach me: gvanhorne@telus.net